jmontesa1/Text-To-Spectrogram-Script/README.md

-# Text-To-Spectrogram-Script
+# Analyzing an Unexplored Layer of Digital Audio Forensics with Spectrogram-Based Steganography and Detection

 Python script that allows users to imbed text into an audio file through spectrograms.
-With a command-line interface, users are able to
+With a command-line interface, users are able to hide hidden messages into audio files.
+Users can choose to hide text or images.
+Saves spectrograms as images to view.
+Detects possible anomalies from audio files (If they have been imbedded with a secret message).